ambit/bms-support/docs/core-logging-in-and-out.md

 ## I don't know my login credentials

-If you've forgotten or have not received these credentials, but you beleive you've been registered with BMS, you should select 'Forgot Password' then enter your email address and press 'Submit'.
+If you've forgotten or have not received these credentials, but you beleive you've been registered with BMS, you should select 'Forgot Password', then enter your email address and press 'Submit'.

 Your credentials (if they exist) will be sent to the linked email address.

 ## Logout

-Once logged in to BMS, you can logout by selecting your the account icon in the bottom left of the menu bar, then select 'Logout' in the submenu.
+Once logged in to BMS, you can logout by selecting your the account icon in the bottom left of the menu bar, then selecting 'Logout' in the submenu.

 Once logged out, you will be redirected to the login screen.